ikloster03/JWTR/README.md

 ### jwtr.invalidate(token)

-Returns true if token was successfulle stored in redis.
+Returns true if token was successfully stored in redis.

 `token` is the JsonWebToken string